 You also can ask how to help care for your baby:

 - When can I hold my baby?
 Will you show me how?

 - When can I try to breastfeed or bottle-feed my baby?

 - Who should I contact if I have questions about my baby's care?

 - Can I bring in a blanket or family photos to personalize my baby's incubator?

 You may have questions about taking your baby home too:

 - When will my baby be able to come home?

 - What do I need to know about caring for my baby once we're home?

-- How often do we need to come back for follow-up visits after discharge?
+- How often do we need to come back to the hospital for follow-up visits?

 During your baby's time in the NICU, feel free to ask the staff how you can become more involved in your baby's care.
 It can give you confidence as a new parent.
 It also can make life easier once you bring your child home.